By Katrina Gilbert

 One month ago, my grandmother was admitted to a nursing and rehab care center.
 During her stay, she expressed to both the social worker and me that she plans to be there long-term.
 However, I am concerned because I know that she is not always in the right frame of mind.
 What should I do in this situation?

-Unless she is declared incompetent there is nothing you can do but support her decision.
+Unless she is declared legally incompetent, there is limited action you can take other than to support her decision.
 I understand that this is a difficult situation for you.
 It's possible that your grandmother does not want to be a burden to you, and her decision might reflect her desire to ensure your financial well-being.

 Our Resources section can help you find the information and tools that you need.
 We have courses, videos, checklists, guidebooks, cheat sheets, how-to guides and more.

 You can get started by clicking on the link below.
 We know that taking care of a loved one is hard work, but with our help you can get the support that you need.

 Click here to go to Resources Section now!